Derived categories and rationality of conic bundles: Rational conic bundles over the plane

-Let $\pi: X \to \PP^2$ be a standard conic bundle whose discriminant $C$ is a smooth cubic curve.
-If $C$ had a node, $p_a(C)=0$ and then $X$ would not be standard (see e.g. \cite[Sect.
-1]{iskovconicduke}).
-Now consider $X \subset \PP^2 \times \PP^2$ a hypersurface of bidegree $(1,2)$.
+Let $\pi: X \to \PP^2$ be a standard conic bundle whose discriminant $C$ is a cubic curve.
+Consider $X \subset \PP^2 \times \PP^2$ a hypersurface of bidegree $(1,2)$.
 The map $\pi$ given by the restriction of the first projection $p_1: \PP^2 \times \PP^2 \to \PP^2$ is a conic bundle degenerating on a cubic curve.
-Indeed the datum of a nontrivial theta-characteristic $\alpha$ (in fact, a 2-torsion point in $J(C)$) on a plane cubic displays the curve as the discriminant curve of a net of conics in $\PP^2$ (see for example \cite[Sect.
-4]{beauville-deter}).
-In this way (see also \cite{dolgaclassic}, Chap.
-3, for these and other classical constructions related to plane cubic curves and their polars) we get a conic bundle degenerating on $C$ for every unramified (and hence admissible, since $C$ is smooth) double cover of $C$.
-The restriction of the second projection gives a $\PP^1$-bundle $p: X \to \PP^2$.
+More precisely, any cubic curve $C$ with nodes as singularities can be written as a determinant of a $3\times 3$ symmetric matrix of linear forms, with rank dropping on the nodes.
+In this way one obtains the bidegree $(1,2)$ hypersurface which is the standard conic bundle degenerating on $C$.
+The restriction of the second projection gives a $\PP^1$-bundle structure $p: X \to \PP^2$.
 Remark that the intermediate Jacobian $J(X)$ is trivial.